App-Academy-Projects/Todo-Board/README.md

     ```bash
     sort <list_label>
     ```

-- Print all items of the given list *if index is not provided*
-- Print the specific item of the given list *if index is provided*
+- Print all items of the given list if index is not provided, or print the specific item of the given list if index is provided

       ```bash
       print <list_label> <optional_index>